lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 * Determining a factor structure that is *identified*.
   - A single factor (unidimensional) model has at least three items/indicators.
   - Multidimensional models have at least two items per factor.
-* Specify a series of models, these typicallyinclude:
+* Specify a series of models, these typically include:
   - a unidimensional model (all items on a single factor),
   - a single order structure with correlated factors,
-  - a second orer structure,
+  - a second order structure,
   - a bifactor structure.
 * Evaluate model fit with a variety of indicators, including:
   - factor loadings,